thakkarparth007/copilot-explorer/README.md

 - Middle panel shows the prettified code of the selected module.
 By default the main module is selected.
 - Right panel shows some information about the model (specifically, the module id, exports, imports and modules that import this module).

 The modules don't have names because these have been extracted by a bit of deobfuscation, and the original obfuscated code didn't have names.
 I'm working on a way to provide reasonable names to the modules.
+Currently I have a hacky system that allows manual renaming of modules, but it's not synced.
+Your edits do stay on local storage though.

 ### Interesting modules